 1. Social media

 Facebook, Instagram and Twitter are your school’s tickets into the world of social media, preferably in that order.
 Most schools today will have a Facebook page that is hopefully used effectively to communicate with parents and attract prospective parents to their school.
-Have a listen to these SMC podcasts in which we talk about using Facebook, Twitter and Instagram at your school.

 Your school’s email newsletter should be the bread and butter of digital communication with your parents and prospects.
 A visually appealing newsletter that delivers clear, relevant messages to your audience will be a very effective communication tool.